 He does however refuse to hear any comparison of the holocaust with the Palestinian suffering, and I can agree on that now.
 Regardless of how bad both are, the Israeli are not deliberately exterminating Palestinians, they just don’t care about their request for justice.Many more things were said, and he was a very inspirational speaker, who unfortunately doesn’t want to go back into politics right now, since he claims there’s no political climate for his views right now.
 He does see a future in ending the conflict where arabs keep making non-violent resistance, opposing the occupation, since Israel has no clue how to deal with it.

 HebronIn the afternoon we went to Hebron, one of the more conservative regions of the Palestinian territories, which we did feel when having lunch outside.
 Our very diverse group drew curious eyes again and I did not see one woman without a headscarf.
 We were welcomed at the Hebron University by a huge number of students, and had to sit in groups of 15 students to talk.
-The groups would rotate every 15 minutes.It really tired me, and I was quite done talking about the conflict in superficial, and yet very “In your face” direct ways, with a small introduction immediately followed by “so what do you think of the conflict and Palestinians?”
-How do you reply to that in a balanced way in less than 15 minutes?I tried to have discussions with some students about other things than the conflict, but it turned out to be a difficult task, since EVERY aspect of their life is influenced by it. “so, do you like movies? – yeah I do, but the electricity is cut often so it’s hard to see a movie in full”… sigh.The students in Hebron did feel the most bitter.
-I heard very shocking opinions on Israeli and Jews, with some justifications of violence, leaving a very uncomfortable feeling.
-We tried to convince them that many Israeli oppose the occupation and are not monsters but try to do that in 15 minutes…After that we had some explanation by TIPH (the Temporary International Presence in Hebron, an organization that only has an observational role to report back to the government of the 6 European countries involved what was happening there) about Hebron and the Jewish presence there.
+The groups would rotate every 15 minutes.It really tired me to have these superficial, and yet very “In your face” conversations about the conflict.
+A small introduction immediately followed by “so what do you think of the conflict and Palestinians?”
+How do you reply to that in a nuanced way in less than 15 minutes?I wanted to see if it was possible to have discussions with the students about other things than the conflict, but it turned out to be a difficult task, since EVERY aspect of their life is influenced by it. “so, do you like movies? – yeah I do, but the electricity is cut often so it’s hard to see a movie in full”… sigh.The students in Hebron felt the most bitter of all the Palestinians we had encountered.
+I heard shocking opinions on Israeli and Jews, with some justifications of violence.
+I left with a very uncomfortable feeling and little hope for the future.
+We tried to make it clear that many Israeli also oppose the occupation and are not monsters but try to counter years of horrendous experience with Israeli soldiers in 15 minutes…After that we had some explanation by TIPH (the Temporary International Presence in Hebron, an organization that only has an observational role to report back to the government of the 6 European countries involved what was happening there) about Hebron and the Jewish presence there.
 Hebron is special because the settlers came to live right in the center of the city.
 Their Arab neighbors had to move for safety reasons of course, and a lot of the streets surrounding the settlements were turned in ‘demilitarized zones’.The city has a great significance both for Jews and for Arabs, which makes it, like Jerusalem, a tug of war who gets to own the city.We went to visit the Ibrahimi mosque, a very important mosque in the old town.
 We had to pass 2 Israeli Checkpoints just to get there.
-Narrow claustrophopic turning doors and a soldier aiming a machine rifle directly at me with his finger on the trigger when entering; not the most enjoyable experience in my life…a couple a years ago Baruch Goldstein, one of the more crazy settlers, entered the mosque and shot somewhat 27 muslims praying.
+Narrow claustrophopic turning doors and a soldier aiming a machine rifle directly at me with his finger on the trigger when entering.
+What a terrible experience to have to go through every day.A couple a years ago Baruch Goldstein, one of the more crazy settlers, entered the mosque and shot somewhat 27 muslims praying.
 He is considered a martyr for the settlers in Hebron and a hero.
-The thought that the soft carpet on which I was standing barefooted was once blood soaked really nauseated me.
+The thought that the soft carpet on which I was standing barefooted was once blood soaked almost made me vomit.